 There is an application process for a guide dog.
 If you pass the process you will have a home visit, and then be set up for classes.3 You and your guide dog will have at least two weeks of all-day classes learning how to be partners.
 After your training, you will still be able to contact your training institution if you need additional help with your dog, or if you have questions about your dog.3

-Guide dogs in the US
+Guide dogs in America

 All 50 states allow you to be accompanied by your guide dogs, with the exception of people traveling into Hawaii, as Hawaii quarantines all carnivorous animals.5 Most states and some federal regulations offer legal protection for guide dogs and their handlers.

-Considering mobility options
+Considering orientation and mobility options

 Both the cane and a guide dog are excellent options for movement assistance, but neither are perfect options for everyone.
 Talk to your health care team and explain your current situation.
 Your team should be able to help you find the right option.
 If a guide dog seems like your best option, but may be financially restrictive, ask if you can speak with a social worker on your care team.
 There may be financial assistance available, and a social worker may be able to help you.